 Winner: Galaxy S10

 Google has established the Pixel as the standard-setter for smartphone cameras, and it's not just hardware that sets these phones apart.
-As smartphone makers cram more lenses onto their devices, the Pixel 3 and 3 XL offer just a single rear shooter: a 12-megapixel lens with an f/1.8 aperture and both optical and electronic image stabilization.
+As smartphone makers cram more lenses onto their devices — both the Pixel 4 and Pixel 4 XL feature two rear shooters as a matter of fact — the Pixel 3 and 3 XL offer just a single rear camera: a 12-megapixel lens with an f/1.8 aperture and both optical and electronic image stabilization.
 Up front, the Pixels turn to two lenses; accompanying the standard 8-MP shooter, there's an 8-MP, wide-angle lens for squeezing more people into selfies.

-Pixel 3 XLIt's software, though, that sets Pixel photography apart, with Google leaning heavily on AI-powered features and computational photography to handle tasks like stylish background blurs.
+It's software, though, that sets Pixel photography apart, with Google leaning heavily on AI-powered features and computational photography to handle tasks like stylish background blurs.
 Pixel 3 camera highlights include Night Sight, which takes sharp, colorful pictures when the lights are low, and Top Shot, where AI-powered smarts select the best photo from a burst of exposures.
-These features have found their way to Google's earlier phones via software updates.

 The S10 offers its share of software tweaks, too.
 Live Focus effects let you play around with everything from color to blurs, and improved AI lets the S10's camera recognize 30 different scenes to optimize its settings on the fly (though not always instantaneously in our testing).